 - Salt and freshly ground black pepper

-Add the quails’ eggs to a saucepan of gently boiling water and cook for 2½ mins.
+- Add the quail eggs to a saucepan of gently boiling water and cook for 2½ mins.
 Drain, cover eggs with cold water and set to one side for a few mins to cool.

-Meanwhile, peel the eggs and cut them in half.
-Tear the salmon into chunks straight into the rice and carefully stir it in to cook the fish.
+- Meanwhile, peel the eggs and cut them in half.
+Add the salmon straight into the rice and carefully stir it in to cook the fish.